Sticky space

 Answer

-Many school districts have rules about selling products on campus.
+Many school districts have rules about selling certain products on campus.
 Selling is typically allowed before or after school.

 High school student in classroomDirect Sale Fundraiser Suggestions & Tips